 Did you know that in Cabarrus County, the predominant cause of air pollution is ground level ozone?
 Ozone is caused primarily by mobile source emissions from the burning of fossil fuels in automobiles and other motor vehicles.

 Cabarrus County strives to do its share to help improve the overall air quality in our region.
 Daily postings of the NC Air Quality Index is available on the Cabarrus County webpage as well as the Cabarrus County intranet.
-Please click on this link for an explanation of the NC Air Quality Index color code.
+Explanation of the NC Air Quality Index color code.

 Individual citizens can do a great deal to help reduce air pollution outdoors as well.
 Simple, but effective ways include: